SEEBURGER Business Integration Suite Accelerate Business-Driven Innovation with IntegrationDownload whitepaper now

 Download the guide

-The ANSI X12 EDI 810 guideline specifies segments and elements which needs to be used to properly built up an ANSI 810 message.
+The ANSI X12 EDI 810 guideline specifies segments and elements which needs to be used to properly built up an EDI 810 message.
 EDI solutions – which can either be an on-premises solution or EDI Cloud Service – send, receive and process EDI messages like the EDI 810.To ensure a high quality of the electronic invoice process it is mandatory to follow the ANSI 810 standards.

 A typical ANSI X12 EDI 810 Message includes: